 - Time limitations of activity may be required to avoid peak traffic times.

-- Clean Up Australia advises that you contact your local council to confirm any specific safety regulations or requirements that may be needed before you conduct your Clean Up activity.
+- Clean Up Australia requires that you contact your local council to confirm any specific safety regulations or requirements that may be needed before you conduct your Clean Up activity.